 I also created a video where I explain which items you absolutely need to get two of, and which ones you can get away with just buying one:

 Want to know which items to add to your twin registry list (from exactly how many to which types)?
 Take a look at these must haves for twins:

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-2 mattresses: Each crib will need its own mattress.
-I splurged on mattresses and went with an organic brand.
-Whichever you decide, I recommend you get a waterproof one.
-Your babies will leak, and waterproof mattresses help with clean up.
+2 mattresses: Each crib will need its own mattress, preferably a waterproof one.
+Diapers will leak, and waterproof mattresses help with clean up.

 2 bassinets: Babies love to sleep in confined spaces—it reminds them of their time in the womb.
-Bassinets are a fantastic option if your twins don’t take to cribs.
-I didn’t think my twins needed a bassinet, so I didn’t get them before they arrived.
+Bassinets are a fantastic option if your twins don’t take to cribs or you don’t want to buy cribs right now.

 1 changing table with drawers to put clothes in: I’m a fan of changing tables that also serve as a place to store clothes.
 Even better if they have shelves for cubbies to hold diapers, wipes and other essentials.